 How to make a chicken life cycle sensory bin

 Pour the rice or pasta into a tray.
-If you want to use coloured rice, simply pour some rice into a sealable bag, add some food colouring, give it a good shake so all the rice is covered and leave to dry.
+If you want to use coloured rice, simply pour some rice into a sealable bag, add some food colouring, and give it a good shake, so all the rice is covered and leave to dry.

 Spread the eggs, chicks, feathers and hen around the tray.

-Ask the children to tweezers to pick out each part of the chicken life cycle in order and place on a paper plate.
+Ask the children to use tweezers to pick out each part of the chicken life cycle in order and place them on a paper plate.

 Children can then draw arrows between items to show the order of the life cycle.

-Can you make a sensory bin for a frog life cycle?
+Can you make a sensory bin for a frog’s life cycle?
 How would it be different?

 Can you create a food chain featuring a chicken?